ariesbabu/ocp-gitp/docs/ocp_ipi_install/ocp_ipi_pre_reqs.md

    sudo cp oc /usr/local/bin
    sudo cp openshift-install /usr/local/bin
    ```
-2. Go to the [IPI Installer Web Console](https://console.redhat.com/openshift/install/nutanix/installer-provisioned) and click on **Copy pull secret** button
+4. Go to the [IPI Installer Web Console](https://console.redhat.com/openshift/install/nutanix/installer-provisioned) and click on **Copy pull secret** button

-3. Now that the pull secret value is in your clipboard, paste the contents string to a pull secret file in the same directory
+5. Now that the pull secret value is in your clipboard, paste the contents string to a pull secret file in the same directory

    ```bash
    vi pull_secret.json
    ```
-4. Make sure all the files are in the xyz directory
+6. Make sure all the files are in the ocpuserXX directory

    ```bash
    ls -l